DEV Community

 3. Reduced Human Intervention: By eliminating manual deployment steps, CD reduces human error and allows engineers to focus more on coding and less on administrative tasks.

-Given these benefits, it’s tempting to think continuous deployment should be the default approach for every organization.
+Given these benefits, it’s tempting to think continuous delivery should be the default approach for every organization.
 But many teams, especially those managing large-scale infrastructures or products with high compliance needs, find that untempered CD has its limitations.

 The Reality of Release Management